rsksmart/devportal/README.md

 $ yarn build
 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.
+Also it runs a check for broken links.

 ## Project Structure
 The structure of this website is based on the `docs` folder.
 This structure allows for a scalable and organized website, where new sections can be easily added by creating new directories in the `docs` folder.